-Multiple Criteria Criterion 1 (primary): Engagement in learning tasks Criterion 2: Connections between students' academic learning AND/OR assets (personal, community, developmental) and new learning Place greater weight or consideration on the criterion 1 (engagement in learning tasks).
-AUTOMATIC 1 None
+Multiple Criteria Criterion 1 (primary): Engagement in learning Criterion 2: Connections between students' (personal, community) and new learning Place greater weight or consideration on the tasks). academic learning AND/OR assets AUTOMATIC 1 None

 Primary Criterion: The clips show that the students are engaged in learning tasks that provide opportunities for students to construct meaning from, interpret, or respond to complex text.
 Although these content understandings are evident in conversations, they are addressed at a cursory level.
-For example, the candidate leads a call and response activity in which students are called on to share an example of textual references they have identified to support a specific candidate determined theme.
-The candidate's instruction is cursory because the candidate confirms responses but does not engage students in explaining rationales, discussing similarities and differences between responses, or interacting with the text at a deeper level than simply sharing out.
+For example, the candidate leads a call and response activity in which students are called on to share an example of textual references they have identified to support a specific candidate-

-13 Links to terms from the Middle Childhood English Language Arts Glossary are included for quick access to the definitions.
+13 Links to terms from the Secondary English Language Arts Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).

-Secondary Criterion: The clips show the candidate making connections to students' prior academic learning and/or prerequisite skills to help them develop the new content or skills.
+- determined theme.
+The candidate's instruction is cursory because the candidate confirms responses and explains the connection to theme but does not engage students in explaining rationales, discussing similarities and differences between responses, or interacting with the text at a deeper level than simply sharing out. - Secondary Criterion: The clips show the candidate making connections to students' prior academic learning and/or prerequisite skills to help them develop the new content or skills.